Muza’s new track with Kona out now

 "Muza and I were acquainted long ago when I went to the US last year, he told me that he has prepared a song for me," shared Kona.
 "When I heard the music and rhythm of the track, I was quite impressed, and we finally did it."

-Kona also shared that the track was recorded at Muza's studio in the US, at Kinetic Music Record's office.
+Kona also shared that the track was recorded at Muza's studio in the US, at Qinetic Music's office.
 The music video was shot in December, last year.

 The music video features Mubashshira Kamal Era, Kona, and Muza under the choreography of Ridy Sheikh.
-The video was directed by Partho Sheikh.
+Produced by Daekho Studios, the video was directed by Partho Sheikh.

 Comments